 Backpackers should consider fun options like the popular Flying Pig Downtown and Flying Pig Uptown.

-Disclaimer: This article contains affiliate links.
+Disclosure: This article contains some affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
-When it suits you, please use them, as it helps us help you!
+When it suits you, please use them, as it helps support this website!